Skip to main content

 Type Examples Typical Use

-Softwood Pine, Spruce Construction, framing
+Softwood Pine, Spruce Construction, framing, decking

-Hardwood Oak, Teak Furniture, flooring
+Hardwood Oak, Teak Furniture, flooring, outdoor joinery

 3 Why Does Wood Warp or Crack?

-Wood moves because of moisture changes.
+Wood moves because of moisture changes—that's really the short version.

-• Uneven drying = warping
+• Uneven drying = warping, cupping, or twisting across the board

 Beginner Mistake